 Coimbatore on very high alert as IB detects Lashkar module with Pakistani national

-New Delhi, Aug 23: A high alert has been sounded in Coimbatore after the Intelligence Bureau signalled the presence of Lashkar-e-Tayiba terrorists.
+New Delhi, Aug 23: A high alert has been sounded in Coimbatore after the Intelligence Bureau (IB) signalled the presence of Lashkar-e-Tayiba terrorists.

 The IB said that at least 6 operatives of the outfit had entered Tamil Nadu and then taken shelter in Coimbatore.
 An IB source informed OneIndia that the alert was sounded after the intelligence was found to be Grade A and actionable.